axolotl-git/axolotl-git.github.io/README.md

 ## Add your scripts

-if you want to add scripts just create a fork of this and modify `scripts.json`
+if you want to add scripts just create a fork of this and modify `scripts.json` then you can make a pull request

 To do that you need to follow this structure
 ```